deanoroe/chef-web-docs/chef_master/source/ctl_chef_server.rst

 * Requires a ``chef-server-ctl reconfigure`` prior to running the command
 * Should not be run in a Chef server configuration with an external PostgreSQL database; `use knife ec backup <https://github.com/chef/knife-ec-backup>`__ instead
 * Puts the initial backup in the ``/var/opt/chef-backup`` directory as a tar.gz file; move this backup to a new location for safe keeping
+* Has a default timeout for shell commands of 10 minutes.
+If the command takes longer than this to complete then it will fail and the backup file will not be generated.

 .. end_tag